-How Probate Works
+How Our Probate Process Works

 We publish a Notice of Intention to apply for Probate

-We'll prepare your entire Probate application
+We'll prepare your entire Probate or Letters of Administration application

 We'll show you exactly how the various documents need to be signed